zcvele/OfficeDocs-SkypeForBusiness/Teams/considerations-calling-plan.md

 - The emergency calling network of that country/region

-# Emergency call routing for different countries/regions
+## Emergency call routing for different countries/regions

-This article describes how emergency call routing is supported for Microsoft Calling Plans in different countries/regions.
+This section describes how emergency call routing is supported for Microsoft Calling Plans in different countries/regions.

 CLI - Calling Line Identifier<br>
 DID - Direct Inward Dialing<br>